ericrenone/learning-capacity-limit/README.md

 ## Conclusion

 Optimization is not just about the objective function; the resolution of the weights defines the very topology the optimizer "sees."
+The optimizer’s capacity defines the geometry it inhabits.
+You cannot separate the objective (where you want to go) from the precision (how clearly you can see the path).
+For Edge-AI, this means the "best possible" solution is not a single point, but a region of irreducible uncertainty dictated by the hardware bottleneck.